protocol-1903/actual-underground-pipes/readme.md

 # Known Issues
 - Pipe to Grounds have a phantom pipe cover when not connected.
 It's not fixable without removing the pipe covers of pipe to grounds entirely, and it only shows up when they aren't connected, so I don't see it as a major issue.
+- Using the pipette tool on an underground pipe returns the non-underground variant.
+This is fixable, but then prevents bots from building underground pipes.
+I will not be changing that as of now.
+- There may be crashes or locale issues with certain mods.
+If you find them, please lete me know.

 Supports all mods, hopefully.
 If something doesn't work, let me know!